 Through the years, the Arizona Repertory Singers has built a reputation as the choral ensemble to request for musical entertainment at important community events.
 ARS has performed at more than 70 venues.
 They include: the dedication of the Helen S. Schaefer Poetry Center at the University of Arizona; the dedication of the Harris Hawk Sculpture at the Arizona-Sonora Desert Museum, honoring the memory of Space Shuttle Columbia astronaut, Laurel Clark; Interfaith Community Services’ Music for the Soul concerts at the Fox Theatre; the Carondelet Hospice Holiday Tree of Memories event and the annual Music and Memories concert sponsored by the Academy for Cancer Awareness.

-In December 2014 and December 2015, ARS was invited to perform for students from Tucson area Title 1 schools at the Berger Performing Arts Center, through a sponsorship by Act One, a not-for-profit organization that engages students from underserved schools in arts learning opportunities.
-Based on the positive response from students and teachers, ARS will offer two concerts this season – in December 2016 and May 2017.
+Starting in December 2014, ARS was invited to perform for students from Tucson area Title 1 schools at the Berger Performing Arts Center through a sponsorship by Act One, a not-for-profit organization that engages students from underserved schools in arts learning opportunities.
+Based on the positive response from students and teachers, ARS continues to present concerts sponsored by Act One.
+Over the last three years ARS has performed for more than 1,275 students, and will continue its partnership with two concerts for students from Title 1 schools during 2017-18.

 AZPM Classical 90.5 regularly broadcasts ARS holiday concerts as part of its Community Concert Series, making the ensemble’s diverse choral repertoire available to Arizona radio listeners as well as people around the world via streaming audio on the Internet.